-WHEN NEEDED - If, with oil in the reservoir, the flame dies down after burning a short time, it is an indication that the wick needs replacing, having become too short to reach down to the oil.
+WHEN NEEDED - If, with oil in the reservoir, the flame dies down after burning a short time, it is an indiction that the wick needs replacing, having become the short to reach down to the oil.
 See Question No. 6.